City Year’s six areas of impact

 Our focus: Serving students and schools

 In recent years, we’ve applied research from the science of learning and development and studies on City Year’s approach to build out a more robust, defined model and description of City Year AmeriCorps members as student success coaches (SSCs).
 Student success coaching better conveys the holistic nature of the support corps members provide and training they receive.
-We want SSCs to be recognized as an important part of healthy, equitable school ecosystems and replicated beyond districts and schools that are directly part of City Year’s network.
+We want SSCs to be recognized as an important part of healthy, thriving school ecosystems and replicated beyond districts and schools that are directly part of City Year’s network.

-Today, City Year recruits diverse young adults from all 50 states to serve students and schools as AmeriCorps members across 29 U.S. cities.
+Today, City Year recruits young adults from all 50 states to serve students and schools as AmeriCorps members across 29 U.S. cities.

 City Year’s goals and impact